-PART TWO: Heroes, Gods and Monsters by Bernard Evslin.
 READ THIS ONE SECOND so the stories are fresher in your mind when you take the open book test over it on the second day your class meets.
 This short novel is a collection of stories featuring some of the most important and well-known figures from Greek mythology.
 You'll read about such characters as Hades, Zeus, Aphrodite, Midas, and the curious Pandora.
 Buy your own copy and make notes in the margins or on post it notes you place in the book as you read.
 There will be an open book test (NOT open note) over this book on the second day of school, so be ready to answer questions/write about people, places, events, themes, etc.!

 If financially possible, please buy your own copy of Heroes, Gods, and Monsters and your novel.
 This way you can underline passages that stand out to you as important, place post-it notes with your comments on the pages, etc. This will make class discussions go more smoothly.
 Bring your copy to school with you on the second day your class meets.
+If you have financial issues, email one of us EARLY in the summer so we can work out a way to loan you a book for the summer.

-Another Note: PreAP/HONORS English I is a college-prep class.
-As such, we will be reading literature written for a mature audience that may at times discuss facets of life that you have not encountered before and may use language that you would not choose to use yourself.
-If you feel delicate about such things or are easily offended, let's talk together about the challenges you might face in this class via email AND I encourage you to discuss what you are reading with your parents.
+Important Note: HONORS English I is a college-prep class.
+As such, we will be reading literature - like Fahrenheit 451 - written for a mature audience that may at times discuss facets of life that you have not encountered before and may use language that you would not choose to use yourself.
+If you feel delicate about such things or are easily offended, let's talk together about the challenges you might face in this class via email.
+We always encourage you to discuss what you are reading with your parents.

 UNOFFICIAL PART THREE: movie literacy.
 We use movies to discuss many concepts throughout the year.
-I do not want you to feel left out when we have those conversations!
-I often reference the movie series for Star Wars, Harry Potter, Lord of the Rings/The Hobbit, and the recent Marvel movies (Iron Man, Avengers, Thor, Captain America, Spiderman, The Guardians of the Galaxy).
-If you haven't seen ANY of these, I encourage you to watch one or two so you will feel more at home with those conversations.
+We do not want you to feel left out when we have those conversations!
+We often reference the movie series for Star Wars, Harry Potter, Lord of the Rings/The Hobbit, and the recent Marvel movies.
+If you haven't seen ANY of these, we encourage you to watch one or two so you will feel more at home with those conversations.
 If it's been a while, why not watch some of them again?
 (There's no written assignment for this part. ©)